Blacksmoke16/GESI/README.md

        * Update the SCRIPT_ID variable towards the top with your copied value.
    5. Make a new app on the devsite https://developers.eveonline.com/applications/create.
         * Content Type:  Authentication & API Access
-        * PERMISSIONS:   Select all ESI endpoints.
+        * PERMISSIONS:   Select all esi-* endpoints.
         * CALLBACK URL:  https://script.google.com/macros/d/{SCRIPT_ID_COPIED_IN_STEP_FOUR}/usercallback
         * Be sure to replace the `{SCRIPT_ID_COPIED_IN_STEP_FOUR}` in the URL with YOUR script ID!
         * Also be sure to replace the `{` and `}` as well.
 Url should look something like this, but with your Script ID:
         * `https://script.google.com/macros/d/15lw-cjwWYnHgLU_tmx6KnyHtZ9aR9Q/usercallback`
    6. Replace the CLIENT_ID and CLIENT_SECRET variables towards the top with your info from the dev app, and save the script.
-   7. Replace `YOUR_CHARACTER_NAME` with the name of your character in the CHARACTERS array, and save the script.
+   7. Replace `YOUR_MAIN_CHARACTER_NAME` with the name of your main (the character to default to if no name is given with a function) character in the MAIN_CHARACTER constant, and save the script.
    8. Close the script and refresh the spreadsheet.
    9. There will now be a GESI option in the menu bar.
 Click it and then click 'Authorize Sheet'.
    10. Give the script permission to do what it needs.
-   11. Click 'Authorize Sheet' in the sidenav that opens -> login -> select what character you want to authorize -> Authorize.
+   11. Click 'Authorize with EVE SSO' in the modal that opens -> login -> select what character you want to authorize -> Authorize.
-   12. Close the sidenav.
+   12. Close the modal.
+   13. (Optional) Repeat step 11 to authorize other characters.
    13. Done.

-### Setup for multiple character use:
-   1. Complete steps 1-8 in single character use.
-   2. In the script there is a constant variable called `CHARACTERS` towards the top which is an array of strings.
-      * Add the names of the other characters you want to auth to the contents of the array with the names and corporation_ids of the characters you wish to authorize.
-      * E.x. `CHARACTERS = ['character1', 'character2', 'character3'];`
-   3. To auth the characters:
-      * In the script there is another constant variable `AUTHING_CHARACTER` below the `CHARACTERS` constant.
-      * Complete steps 9-13 in single character use.
-      * Add one (1) to the number in brackets.
-      * E.x. `AUTHING_CHARACTER = CHARACTERS[1];`
-   4. Repeat step 3 until all characters are authorized.
-      * `AUTHING_CHARACTER = CHARACTERS[1];` -> authorize `character2` using steps 9-13 in single character use.
-      * `AUTHING_CHARACTER = CHARACTERS[2];` -> authorize `character3` using steps 9-13 in single character use.

-### Usage Tips
+## Usage Tips

+### Checking the version
+Use the GESI option in the menu bar and click the `Check for updates` option.
+Explanations of the types of updates are below:
+* New major version - Indicates a major rework of the script, there will most likely be breaking changes that require reauth/edits of your sheet.
+* New minor version - New features/additions to the script that will work with current auths.
+Just copy paste new code in.
+* New patch version - Bug fixes and minor improvements that will work with current auths.
+Just copy paste new code in.

-##### Parameter datatype samples
+### Parameter datatype samples
 | Type    | Description                          | Sample                 |
 |---------|--------------------------------------|------------------------|
 | array   | A string with comma seperated values | "value1,value2,value3" |